RiccardoBiffi/defi-stake-yield-brownie/README.md

     - We copy the build folder for dynamic addresses (eg. my deployed contracts)

 - An hook is like a component but more functionality-oriented

+todo dynamic APR on TokenFarm remaining tresaury

+todo contract to buy RWD for DAI